-The problem of user behaviour modeling for prefetching is just the tip of the iceberg.
-There are many related problems, like adaptive interfaces, recommendation engines and content personalization which may directly result in a revenue increase of our business.
+The problem of user behavior modeling for prefetching is just the tip of the iceberg.
+There are many related problems, like adaptive interfaces, recommendation engines, and content personalization which may directly result in a revenue increase of our business.
 There is quite a big niche for such systems, but presented architectures seem to be really good starting points for further investigation.

 - A. Georgakis, H. Li, “User behavior modeling and content based speculative web page prefetching”, Data & Knowledge Engineering 59 (2006) 770–788